darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 Copy it to Remix and deploy it to Pangolin Smart Chain.

-## Create the caller contract on Pangoro
+## Deploy the caller contract on the Pangoro Smart Chain

 In the `demo/contracts` folder, create a file `Caller.sol`.